[ HOME ] [ TRAVEL ] [ CATS ] [ CRITTERS ] [ ART ] [ MASK, COSTUME ] [ GARDEN ] [ BOAT ]

 A trip to my local building supply store convinced me that the current supply of spar quality spruce 2x4 was non existant.
 I also had a good supply of old pine shelves I had kept when we bought our old home.
 The wood was nice and dry and solid perfect for shelves but had quite alot of knots.

 I had run across a couple of web references on Birds Mouth method of mast building so I ran a rough test and it seemed to work very well.
 I decided I would cut out the knots, scarf join the boards knot free, then make a hollow bird's mouth mast.
 I figured I would add solid reinforcement inside the hollow mast where things attached to the outside so that the spars would not be weakened by screw holes.
-I knew that bird's mouth method is a bit of overkill but I was curious in the method.
+I knew that bird's mouth method is slight overkill but I was curious in the method.

 Another factor was my preference for a round mast rather than a square one.